abhijithgkrishna/crm/readme.md

 - Add your own CRM models in `website/models.py`.
 - Extend views and templates to add CRM features (contacts, leads, etc.).
+- Adjust forms in `website/forms.py` for custom fields.

 ## Security Notes

 - The default database credentials are for development only.
 Change them for production.
 - The Django `SECRET_KEY` in settings is for development.
 Generate a new one for production.
 - Set `DEBUG = False` and configure `ALLOWED_HOSTS` before deploying.
+- Use strong, unique passwords for all accounts.